harshithamysore/harshithamysore.github.io/research.md

 layout: page
 title: "Research"
 ---
-I have been working on exoplanets all my PhD life, started with the detection of a warm neptune Transiting Exoplanet Survey Satellite (TESS) lightcurve and its radial velocity follow up.
+I have been working on exoplanets throughout my PhD, focusing on the following areas:

-/n
+- **Exoplanet detections**: I worked under Prof. Andres Jordan and Prof. Rafeal Brahm for a semester with the detection of a warm Neptune using the Transiting Exoplanet Survey Satellite (TESS) lightcurve and its radial velocity follow-up.

-Later I moved on to planet atmospheres where I led my battle against Molecfit and PCA, to analyse one of the closest rocky planet to the sun.
-I had the oppurtunity to present this work as a [poster](https://drive.google.com/file/d/1FTNmDSWAXWPaZpwFlldrmOHAJz-9gzum/view?usp=sharing) in Open Problems in the Astrophysics of Gas Giants (OPAGA) 2023 conference.
+- **Exoplanet Atmospheres**: I transitioned to studying planetary atmospheres, under Prof. Patricio Rojo, where I tackled the challenges of Molecfit and PCA to analyze one of the closest rocky planets to the Sun.
+I had the opportunity to present this work as a [poster](https://drive.google.com/file/d/1FTNmDSWAXWPaZpwFlldrmOHAJz-9gzum/view?usp=sharing) at the Open Problems in the Astrophysics of Gas Giants (OPAGA) 2023 conference.

-/n
+- **Exoplanet Demographics**: Currently, for my thesis, I am focusing on population studies of exoplanets, primarily around low-mass stars (M-dwarfs).
+I am extensively using TESS data to investigate the distribution of planets around these stars to understand planet formation and evolution around the low massive stars.

-Then, for my actual thesis, I started working on exoplanet demographics, mainly around Low massive stars (MK dwarfs).
-I am extensivlely using TESS data to look into the planet distributions around these stars.
+Here is a link to my [CV]()